SuperSkiCard: environmental friendliness of the ski resorts

 Test result: 3 out of 5 stars

-Free ski buses are provided in the Lungau.
-The restaurants serve local produce. more
+Free ski buses are promoted in Lungau.
+The gastronomy focuses on local products. more

 Test result: 3 out of 5 stars